To the Unprincipled Woman deep in adultery,

 Hope For Healing

 God can and does miraculously heal marriages.
-He’s even healed marriages that have been damaged and almost destroyed by the physical and emotional unfaithfulness of adultery.
+He’s even healed marriages that have been nearly destroyed by the physical and emotional unfaithfulness of adultery.

-I’ve seen it and it’s beautiful and faith-building, but it’s something that never, ever goes away from the history of a couple.
+I’ve seen it and it’s beautiful and faith-building, but infidelity is something that never, ever goes away from the history of a couple.

 Then get away from the entire situation.
 They have lots of work to do.
 It’s not up to you now whether they make it work or not.

 It is your responsibility to take control of your life and turn it around.
-You don’t have to stay in the filth of infidelity and adultery.
+You don’t have to stay in infidelity and adultery.

 What You Need To Do:

 Be a strong woman.
-A woman who respects her body and her soul enough to stay out of destructive relationships.
+A woman who respects her body and her soul enough to get out and stay out of destructive relationships.